billiuhm/speedio/README.md

 is paired with `g++ main.cpp other.cpp io.o -o main.exe`
 and `main.cpp` adds `#include "io.hpp"` preferably with the other includes.

-# Notes
-This library is designed for `cmd.exe` and `shell`, not file I/O speed.
-The main overheads are introduced in windows when transferring to files, try using `WriteFile()` instead of this library for maximum performance.

 # Summary
 `speedio` gives you:
 * Minimal, direct, cross-platform, fast outputs
-* Zero buffering or formatting overhead (possible `WriteConsoleA` overhead)
+* Zero buffering or formatting overhead (possible `WriteFile` overhead)
 * Easy integration, drag and drop 2 files, add 1 line of code and one argument to your compilation

 Use `print_f` for max performance, `print` for convenience.
 Use `std::cout` for more safety (and slower times).
+But all are still thread-safe, pair this with `billiuhm/superthread` and make an I/O threadpool if you want to output multiple strings fast.